bfritscher/typesense-dashboard/README.md

 A Typesense Dashboard to manage and browse collections.

-A side projet to test the Typesense API and Quasar with electron.
+A side project to test the Typesense API and Quasar with electron.

 ## Usage